1. What are FDA export certificates?

 No, you must submit a new request.

-28. If my firm had an inspection which was classified as OAI, and I have addressed all the concerns in the inspection, can I apply for a Certificate to Foreign Government?
+19. If my firm had an inspection that was classified as OAI, and I have addressed all the concerns in the inspection, can I apply for a Certificate to Foreign Government?

-Yes, a new export certificate request may be submitted once the firm has received a letter from the District or CDRH FDA stating that the observations appear to have been adequately addressed.
+Yes, a new export certificate request may be submitted once the FDA determines that the inspectional observations appear to have been adequately addressed.